Trequetrum/blog-onesmallstep/content/rxjs-stopwatch.md

 ### Preamble:

 Back in the spring of 2020, I ran face first into the stack overflow equivalent to the Baader-Meinhof Phenomenon.
 I answered a stack overflow question about creating a stopwatch using RxJS and found myself referring back to variations on that exact question every few weeks throughout the summer.
-I'm putting it here now because it seems intuitively like a task that a streaming library should be able to handle easily but I never found an answer that clicked for me.
+I'm putting it here now because it seems intuitively like a task that a streaming library should be able to handle easily.
+I have never found an answer that clicked for me.
 Perhaps somebody else will discover or point me at a clever solution that I hadn't considered.

+I think RxJS streams push-based nature make them a poor fit for the problem.

-I'm also including it because I think it represents an beginner/intermediate understanding of Reactive Extensions.
-In a sense, I think it has some pedagogical merit for a beginner looking to sharpen their skills a bit.
+I'm also including it because I think it has some pedagogical merit for a beginner looking to sharpen their skills a bit.
 - It uses `defer` to capture state in a closure
-  - Each subscription create it's own local state
+  - Each subscription creates it's own local state
   - Operators like `retry` behave as expected
 - It uses `scan` to incrementally build data
   - `reduce`, `scan`, and `expand` are friendly operators that are often overlooked
 - It uses a higher order operator — `switchMap` — to manage observable lifetimes
-  - mastering `mergeMap`, `switchMap`, `concatMap`, and `ExhaustMap` is nessesary to be proficent with Reactive Extensions
+  - Mastering `mergeMap`, `switchMap`, `concatMap`, and `ExhaustMap` is nessesary to be proficent with Reactive Extensions
 - It builds a custom RxJS Operator
-  - understanding how to create an `OperatorFunction` generally means heading toward an understanding a whole host of interesting concepts that RxJS uses liberally.
-These are currying, function composition, reducers (aka: fold, accumulate), and finally transducers (composable higher-order reducers).
+  - Understanding how to create an `OperatorFunction` generally means heading toward an understanding a whole host of interesting concepts that RxJS uses liberally.
+These include currying, function composition, reducers (aka: fold, accumulate), and finally transducers (composable higher-order reducers).

 ### The Problem